-- 1. The Planning and Zoning Commission can recommend that the City Council approve an amendment to the LUPP Future Land Use Map to change the land use designation of approximately 1.8 acres of land located at 2700, 2702, 2718 and 2728 Lincoln Way, 112 and 114 S. Hyland Avenue, and 115 S. Sheldon Avenue, from Low Density Residential to Downtown Services Center, as depicted in Attachment C. - 2.
-The Planning and Zoning Commission can recommend that the City Council only approve an amendment to the LUPP Future Land Use Map to change the land use designation of the eastern .9 acres of the block to Downtown Services Center. - 3.
-The Planning and Zoning Commission can recommend that the City Council deny the proposed amendment to the LUPP Future Land Use Map to change the land use designation of approximately 1.8 acres of land located at 2700, 2702, 2718 and 2728 Lincoln Way, 112 and 114 S. Hyland Avenue, and 115 S. Sheldon Avenue, from Low Density Residential to Downtown Services Center, as depicted in Attachment C. - 4.
-The Planning and Zoning Commission can refer this request back to staff or the applicant for more information, prior to forwarding a recommendation to City Council.
+- The City Council can approve an amendment to the LUPP Future Land Use Map to change the land use designation of approximately 1.8 acres of land located at 2700, 2702, 2718 and 2728 Lincoln Way, 112 and 114 S. Hyland Avenue, and 115 S. Sheldon Avenue, from Low Density Residential to Downtown Services Center, as depicted in Attachment C. - 2.
+The City Council could approve an amendment to the LUPP Future Land Use Map to change only the land use designation of the eastern .9 acres of the block to Downtown Services Center. - 3.
+The City Council can deny the proposed amendment to the LUPP Future Land Use Map to change the land use designation of approximately 1.8 acres of land located at 2700, 2702, 2718 and 2728 Lincoln Way, 112 and 114 S. Hyland Avenue, and 115 S. Sheldon Avenue, from Low Density Residential to Downtown Services Center, as depicted in Attachment C. - 4.
+The City Council can refer this request back to staff or the applicant for more information, prior to forwarding a recommendation to City Council.